 South American native.
-Hardiest of so-called subtropical fruits.
+Hardiest of the so-called subtropical fruits.
 Normally a large multistemmed plant; reaches 18–25 ft. with equal spread if not pruned or killed back by frosts.
-Can take almost any amount of training or pruning (late spring is the best time) to shape as espalier, screen, hedge, or small tree.
+Can take almost any amount of training or pruning (late spring is the best time) to shape as an espalier, a screen, a hedge, or a small tree.

 Oval, 2–3-in.-long leaves are glossy green above, silvery white beneath.
 Blooms in spring, bearing unusual inch-wide flowers with big central tufts of red stamens and four fleshy white petals tinged purplish on inside; blossoms attract bees and birds.
 Flowers are edible and can be added to fruit salads or used for jams and jellies.
-Plant is drought tolerant, but give it regular water for best fruiting.
+The plant is drought-tolerant, but give it regular water for best fruiting.

-Fruit ripens 4 to 5 1/2–months after flowering in warmest regions, 5 to 7 months after bloom in cooler areas.
+Fruit ripens 4 to 5 1/2 months after flowering in the warmest regions, 5 to 7 months after bloom in cooler areas.
 Oval, grayish green, 1–4-in.-long fruit has soft, sweet to bland pulp with flavor somewhat like pineapple.
-The best way to harvest is to wait until first fruit drops, then spread a tarp underneath and give the tree a shake.
+The best way to harvest is to wait until the first fruit drops, then spread a tarp underneath and give the tree a shake.
 Repeat every few days.
-Fruit is sometimes sold in markets; it may be labeled "feijoa" or "pineapple guava."
+Fruit is sometimes sold in markets; it may be labeled “feijoa” or “pineapple guava.”